DDejviDD/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/report.md

 1. Take a screenshot of the stats page of HAProxy at <http://192.168.42.42:1936>.
 You should see your backend nodes.
 It should be really similar to the screenshot of the previous task.
 ![stats page](img/Task-1-D-1.png)

 2. Describe your difficulties for this task and your understanding of what is happening during this task.
 Explain in your own words why are we installing a process supervisor.
 Do not hesitate to do more research and to find more articles on that topic to illustrate the problem.

+We had no particular difficulties in this task.
+The goal this task is to allow our container to run more than one process by adding a process supervisor to the images.
+This supervisor allow a container to run multiple processes and prevent the death of the container upon process' completion (which is the base behavoior of containers and the philosophy of Docker).
+The process supervisor that we use in this lab is ``S6-overlay``.

 ## <a name="task-2"></a>Task 2: Add a tool to manage membership in the web server cluster